If you’re looking for the best and most effective egg substitutes, then you have come to the right place!

 Opting not to eat eggs may also be a personal choice.
 It can be due to religion or social beliefs.
 For instance, some people do not eat eggs due to animal cruelty in their production.

-Regardless of why you do not eat eggs, this article will provide plenty of substitute options!
+Regardless of why you do not eat eggs, this article will provide plenty of alternative options!

 What Are the Effective Egg Substitutes?

-There are many egg replacements, but some are more effective than others.
+There are many egg alternatives, but some are more effective than others.
 Below are the best substitutes for eggs in baking and cooking alike.

 Best Egg Substitutes for Baking